Def Leppard’s unique and underrated Slang album was released on May 14, 1996.

 …and even the entire band together…

-This great promotional opportunity for the album aired on MTV…in Europe.
+This excellent promotional opportunity aired on MTV…in Europe, not the U.S.

-In case you’re interested in watching the MTV Europe Slang special when you have the time, here you go:
+In case you’re ever interested in watching the MTV Europe Slang special (and have the time), here you go:

 Def Leppard Slang Sales

-The album debuted at #14 on the Billboard Top 200 Album Chart, selling 59,500 units its first week — a far cry from the 380,000 units Adrenalize sold in week one.
+The album debuted at #14 on Billboard‘s Top 200 Album Chart, selling 59,500 units its first week — a far cry from the 380,000 units previous album Adrenalize sold in its first week.
 (To put things further into perspective, Adrenalize sold over 100,000 units in EACH of its first six weeks of release!)

-But the fact that Def Leppard was still able to have a Top 15 album debut during the mid-’90s — with so much less radio and press willing to support it — was a feat in itself.
+But the fact that Def Leppard was still able to achieve a Top 15 album debut during the mid-’90s — with so much less radio and press willing to support it — is quite an accomplishment.

 Def Leppard also released a Slang deluxe edition in 2014 and loaded it up with bonus tracks — demos, alternate versions, and more.
-The reissue provided a great opportunity for the band to spotlight and reflect on a release that just never seemed to get its due.
+The reissue provided the band with a great opportunity to once again spotlight and reflect on a release that just never seemed to find its audience or get its due.

 It’s a shame many casual fans abandoned Def Leppard’s music around the time of Slang, or simply didn’t give the album a fair chance.

-They missed out on some excellent compositions and some of the band’s most raw, mature work.
+They missed out on some excellent compositions showcasing some of the band’s most raw, mature work.

-The album included some incredible songs — “All I Want Is Everything” featured some of Joe Elliott’s best songwriting (and vocals); the same can be said for “Where Does Love Go When It Dies” and “Blood Runs Cold” (which Joe co-wrote with Phil Collen).
+The album included some incredible songs which, unfortunately, still remain rarities when it comes to a Def Leppard concert setlist: “All I Want Is Everything” featured some of Joe Elliott’s best songwriting and vocals; the same can be said for “Where Does Love Go When It Dies” and “Blood Runs Cold” (which Joe co-wrote with Phil Collen).

 Other standout tracks that still hold their own include “Turn to Dust” and “Pearl of Euphoria.”

-In the meantime, you can read a complete breakdown and ranking for all of Slang‘s songs here.
+In the meantime, you can read The Def Leppard Report‘s review and ranking for all of Slang‘s songs here.

 Here’s how Joe Elliott poignantly summed up the response to Slang: